A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis

 \section{Introduction}

 Amyotrophic lateral sclerosis (ALS) is a neurological disease that causes a gradual loss of upper and lower motor neurons in the central nervous system.
 Unfortunately, most patients will die within 2-5 years after onset~\cite{Morris2015}, primarily due to complications from respiratory failure~\cite{Talbot2009}.
-The underlying causes of the disease are not yet understood, and to this day, current treatments aim to prolong survival and improve quality of life.
-Moreover, due to its heterogeneous and unpredictable nature, and the high variability in its progression rate and clinical phenotype~\cite{VanEs2022}, it is often difficult to determine the appropriate treatment.
-This also makes it difficult to determine the optimal time for such medical interventions, \eg noninvasive ventilation, or if a specific treatment can effectively slow the disease progression.
-Therefore, there is a significant need for tools that can predict disease progression, facilitate treatment plans, and improve patient care.
+The underlying causes of the disease are not yet understood, and as there are no known cures, current treatments aim only to prolong survival and improve quality of life.
+Moreover, due to its heterogeneous and unpredictable nature, and the high variability in its progression rate and clinical phenotype~\cite{Feldman2022}, it is often difficult to determine the appropriate treatment.
+This also complicates decisions about the optimal timing of medical interventions, \eg non-invasive ventilation, or if a specific treatment can effectively slow the progression of the disease.
+There is therefore a significant need for tools that can predict disease progression to facilitate personalized treatment plans and improve patient care.